ibm-cloud-docs/codeengine/fleet-cancel.md

 {{site.data.keyword.attribute-definition-list}}

-# Canceling or deleting fleets and workers
+# Canceling or deleting {{site.data.keyword.codeengineshort}} fleets and workers
 {: #fleets-cancel}

 Review this information carefully before you cancel or delete a fleet.

 ## Canceling a fleet
 {: #fleets-cancel-type}

 When you cancel a fleet, you can choose to implement a `soft stop` to cancel only pending tasks and allow any running tasks to complete, or you can implement a `hard stop` to immediately cancel all tasks.

 Soft stop
 :   All pending tasks are changed to the `canceled` status.
 However, any instances or tasks that are already running will continue to run until they are completed.
 Worker nodes begin to de-provision as instances and tasks finish running.
 This is the default behavior for canceling a fleet.

 Hard stop
 :   All instances are deleted immediately, and any tasks that are already running or in a `pending` status are changed to the `canceled` status.
 No new instances are started and instances and worker nodes are deprovisioned immediately.

-### Canceling a fleet in the CLI
+### Canceling a fleet in the {{site.data.keyword.codeengineshort}} CLI
 {: #fleets-cancel-cli}
 {: cli}